UL All-weather Jacket

 Usually, the stitching of the rainwear is seam-taped from the back to prevent water penetration.
 However, seam tape lacks durability, and water may seep through seams due to deterioration over time.

-The UL All-weather Jacket adopts ultrasonic welding, the latest technology that melts and welds the fabrics together by the heat of ultrasonic vibration.
-This method creates no stitch holes with less damage to the fabric, minimizing the risk of water penetration from the seams due to the deterioration with age.
+The UL All-weather series adopts ultrasonic welding, the latest technology that melts and welds the fabrics together by the heat of ultrasonic vibration.
+This method creates no stitch holes with less damage to the fabric, minimizing the risk of water penetration from the seams due to deterioration with age.